gnosis/gnosis-ai-hackathon-starter/README.md

 ## Task

-Implement the agent in `main.py` using [the PMAT library](https://github.com/gnosis/prediction-market-agent-tooling) and feel free to take the inspiration from [the existing agents ](https://github.com/gnosis/prediction-market-agent).
+Implement the agent in `main.py` using [the PMAT library](https://github.com/gnosis/prediction-market-agent-tooling).

+Finished implementation can be found [here](https://github.com/gnosis/gnosis-ai-hackathon-starter/tree/step-4/trader_quickstart/agents).

+Full-fledged agents that Gnosis AI runs can be found in https://github.com/gnosis/prediction-market-agent.